gonchigars/cursortutorial.md/tutorial.md

 - Code organized around events (click, submit, load)
 - Event handlers that update state
 - UI that responds to these state changes

+**AI-Assisted Experiment:**
+Ask AI: "Create a simple event-driven application with multiple interactive elements that communicate with each other.
+Show what happens when clicking different parts."

 ### Immutability Pattern
 When you see operations like: